About

 Finally, my questions became faith-shaking:

 I realized that there was solid evidence against my faith, and I couldn't ignore it anymore.
 That's why this website exists.
 It's a collection of faith-shaking data I have found against my fundamentalist Christian worldview.
 I'm not sure what to call myself anymore: a hopeful Christian, deist, agnostic, or athiest.
-Regardless of my affiliation, I hope you find the information on this website challenging and informative.
+Regardless of my affiliation, I hope you find the information on this website challenging, honest, and informative.

 My Beliefs